awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 **To provide an empty data volume for one or more containers**

 In some cases, you want to provide the containers in a task some scratch space\.
-For example, you may have two database containers that need to access the same scratch file storage location during a task\.
+For example, you might have two database containers that need to access the same scratch file storage location during a task\.
 This can be achieved using a bind mount\.

 1. In the task definition `volumes` section, define a bind mount with the name `database_scratch`\.